LemonzTea/CSIT214-Event-System/README.md

 19/10/2019 (Clement)
  - Created universal template layout for system
  - Changed Styling of login page to match the system design
+ - Created Cards style for Student View All Events Page